 Once you have mastered your own website, it's time to start external optimization.
 It is one of the most important disciplines in SEO.
 Without link building, you will not get far, as Google has always paid great attention to inbound links.

-But which links work and which do not?
-A lot has happened over the years.
-Once upon a time, virtually every type of link was a win, but that's not it anymore.
 Today, it's all about being more picky and focusing on quality links.
 A really good link can be worth more than 100 mediocre links.
 In addition, it is all about getting relevant links - if you can get links from websites within the same industry as your own, this is often a big plus.

 There are many techniques for link building.
 Some are better than others, but at the same time, the best links are usually quite resource intensive.
 However, there are several techniques that even beginners without a budget can start working on.
 Below you will get an overview of the best link building techniques - both links that can be retrieved in a working way as well as links that are obtained via payment.